-COASST (Coastal Observation and Seabird Survey Team) is a network of citizen scientists that monitor marine resources and ecosystem health at 450 beaches across northern California, Oregon, Washington, and Alaska.
+COASST (Coastal Observation and Seabird Survey Team) is a network of citizen scientists that monitor marine resources and ecosystem health at over 450 beaches across northern California, Oregon, Washington, and Alaska.

-Team volunteers pledge to survey their beach every month for beached birds or marine debris.
+Volunteers pledge to survey their beach every month for beached birds or marine debris.
 In return, the COASST office pledges to put all of the data together, decipher the patterns across the entire survey range, and give that information back out to volunteers and the communities.